 Other special populations may just need to improve their skill levels and knowledge, or increase awareness of conditioning by participating in a regular exercise program.
 The importance of exercise to these groups is more widely understood, as additional scientific information becomes available as to the efficacy of therapeutic programs.

 Therefore, the medical conditions listed below will identify special populations who will benefit from a medically supervised exercise program.

 *Pre and Post Natal

-The benefits to be gained from a comprehensive fitness program comprising cardiovascular, flexibility, proprioception, resistive training, and agility’s are numerous.
+The benefits to be gained from a comprehensive post rehab program comprising cardiovascular, flexibility, proprioception, resistive training, and agility are numerous.
 Secondly, habitual physical training will promote general health, decrease medical complications associated with chronic disabilities and optimize independence.
 Certain conditions may contraindicate exercise as a mode of therapy.
 We require a medical clearance from your physician and indications of any limitations that you may have related to your conditions.

 Article Categories: Fitness, Personal Training, & Exercise Science